Questions and Answers

 ARISTA-USA’s mission is to encourage the generation of new data to improve patient care for those requiring oral anticoagulation treatment, specifically with apixaban, in relevant disease areas for approved indications or areas of unmet medical needs or special interest.

-An external, Independent Review Committee (IRC) reviews proposals and decides on prioritization for funding based on area of interest, originality, scientific merit, and feasibility.
+An external, Independent Review Committee reviews proposals and decides on prioritization for funding based on area of interest, originality, scientific merit, and feasibility.

 Who is eligible to apply for an ARISTA-USA research grant?